 “As a high-tech company, Wärtsilä takes pride in a strong digital presence.
 A clear and intuitive corporate website is an important element of our global brand building”, states Atte Palomäki, Executive Vice President, Communications & Branding for Wärtsilä.

 “This recognition is a result of our continuous work for perfecting our website.
 We strive to serve our stakeholders online in the best possible way”, continues Johan Bäckman, Manager for External online channels at Wärtsilä.

-See the full list of 52 companies
+See the full list of the 52 Finnish companies